AP Sources: Spicer expected to take less public role

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+It’s unclear how quickly a decision will be made, and, as with all things involving President Donald Trump, the situation could change.
+Major staffing shake-ups have been a constant subject of conversation at the White House, but have failed to materialize in recent weeks, aside from the departure of communications director Mike Dubke in early June.

+The White House has consulted an array of Republicans and Trump allies, including Laura Ingraham, the conservative radio host and political commentator.
+However, Ingraham is not expected to take the press secretary position.

-Those who have interviewed for senior communications jobs include David Martosko, the U.S. political editor of London’s Daily Mail, who covered the president’s campaign.
-That’s according to a person familiar with the interviews who spoke on condition of anonymity to discuss the private deliberations.
+David Martosko, the U.S. political editor of London’s Daily Mail, who covered the president’s campaign, has also interviewed for senior communications jobs, according to a person familiar with the interviews who spoke on condition of anonymity to discuss the private deliberations.

 The possible changes for Spicer were first reported by Bloomberg News and Politico.